-The Project will target one of the key constraints to economic development in the country - limited access to the reliable energy supply.
-The Project's principal objectives are to: (i) address most urgent needs for the replacement of aged infrastructure, (ii) contribute towards the reduction of distribution network losses resulting in financial and CO2 emissions savings, and (iii) introduce modern billing and smart metering infrastructure, improve payment discipline and cash collection, support operational and financial efficiency and sustainability of the distribution sector.
+The Project's principal objectives are to: (i) address most urgent needs for the replacement of aged infrastructure, (ii) contribute towards the reduction of distribution network losses resulting in financial and CO2 emissions savings, and (iii) introduce modern billing and metering infrastructure, improve payment discipline and cash collection, supporting operational and financial efficiency and sustainability of the distribution sector.

-The EBRD loan will be provided to the Republic of Tajikistan to be on-lent to OJSC "Shabakahoi taksimoti bark" established as part of Barqi Tojik unbundling.
+The sovereign guaranteed loan will be provided to OJSC "Shabakahoi taksimoti bark" established as part of Barqi Tojik unbundling.

 EBRD Finance Summary